Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

 \subsubsection{Statistical Analysis}

-To answer RQ2, we first select a single \emph{representative LLM solution} from the three trials for each model-prompt combination.
-The representative solution is defined as follows: (a) if all three trials lead to plausible patches, we use the solution with median $pss$, (b) if two generations are plausible, we conservatively use the worse-performing patch, and (c) if only one generation is plausible, we use that patch.
+To answer RQ1, we first selected a single \emph{representative LLM solution} from the three trials for each model-prompt combination.
+The representative solution is defined as follows: (a) if all three trials lead to plausible patches, we use the solution with median $pss$, (b) if two patches are plausible, we conservatively use the worse-performing patch, and (c) if only one patch is plausible, we use that patch.

-We then conduct a pairwise statistical comparison using the $pss$ from the representative LLM solution and the $pss$ of the developer solution (or the unmodified baseline).
-We employ a two-step statistical procedure.
-First, we use a two-sided Wilcoxon signed-rank test~\cite{Wilcoxon45:mww} to determine if the performance scores of two patches are statistically different.
-The null hypothesis (H0) is that the scores are drawn from the same distribution.
-If the resulting p-value is less than 0.05, we reject the null hypothesis.
-Second, for all pairs with a statistically significant difference, we calculate the Vargha-Delaney A12 effect size~\cite{Vargha00:Measure}.
-This non-parametric statistic provides a probabilistic measure of the difference, where a value of $A12(X, Y)$ represents the probability that a random sample from group $X$ is greater than a random sample from group $Y$.
-An A12 value of 0.5 indicates stochastic equality, while a value of $0.50 - 0.55$ indicates a negligible effect, $0.56 - 0.63$ indicates a small effect, $0.64 - 0.70$ indicates a medium effect, and $\geq 0.71$ indicates a large effect.
+We then conducted a pairwise statistical comparison using the $pss$ from the representative LLM solution and the $pss$ of the developer solution (or the unmodified baseline).
+We employed a two-step statistical procedure.
+First, we used a two-sided Wilcoxon signed-rank test~\cite{Wilcoxon45:mww} to determine whether the performance scores of two patches are drawn from different distributions.
+The null hypothesis ($H_0$) is that the scores are drawn from the same distribution.
+If the resulting p-value is less than 0.05, we reject $H_0$.
+Second, for all pairs with a statistically significant difference, we calculated the Vargha-Delaney $\hat{A}_{12}$ effect size~\cite{Vargha00:Measure}.
+This non-parametric statistic provides a probabilistic measure of the difference, where a value of $\hat{A}_{12}(X, Y)$ represents the probability that a random sample from group $X$ is greater than a random sample from group $Y$.
+An $\hat{A}_{12}$ value of 0.5 indicates stochastic equality, while a value of $0.50 - 0.55$ indicates a negligible effect, $0.56 - 0.63$ indicates a small effect, $0.64 - 0.70$ indicates a medium effect, and $\geq 0.71$ indicates a large effect.
 Values below $0.50$ indicate that $X < Y$, with effect sizes at the same ranges in the opposite direction.